smarticoai/public-api/docs/api/interfaces/TLevel.md

 • **image**: `string`

-The URL of the image of the Level
+The URL of the image of the Level, 256x256px

 ___